 Dive head first into these three albums to commemorate the legend.

-January just marked ten years since the death of Memphis punk-rocker Jay Reatard.
-To celebrate his legacy, we’ve looked back at his incredible career through three defining albums.
+To celebrate the legacy of legendary late Memphis punk rocker Jay Reatard, we’ve looked back at his incredible career through three defining albums.

 Lost Sounds – Lost Sounds